 (1901-1994) worked as a consultant.
 He introduced European varieties and created the premium wine line "Ste Michelle", which then gave the winery and company the later name.
-The company, renamed "Ste Michelle Vintners" in 1970, was sold to an investor group in 1973 and taken over by UST (US Smokeless Tobacco Company) in 1974.
-This year was also the first cut of the spice for the headquarters in Woodinville in the style of a French Château.
-There is an amphitheater on the grounds where open-air concerts are held with renowned artists such as Gypsy Kings, Tony Bennett or BB King.
+The company, renamed "Ste Michelle Vintners" in 1970, was sold to a group of investors in 1973 and taken over by UST (US Smokeless Tobacco Company) in 1974.
+This year, the groundbreaking ceremony for the headquarters in Woodinville took place in the style of a French château.
+There is an amphitheater on the premises, where outdoor concerts are held with well-known artists such as Gypsy Kings, Tony Bennett or BB King.

-Washington's largest and oldest winery, Château Ste Michelle is also the flagship of the Ste Michelle Wine Estates.
-The vineyards in Washington total 1,400 hectares.
-Of these, the Canoe Ridge and Cold Creek vineyards in the Columbia Valley make up about 500 hectares.
-Cabernet Sauvignon, Chardonnay, Chenin Blanc, Gewurztraminer, Malbec, Merlot, Petit Verdot, Pinot Noir, Riesling, Sauvignon Blanc, Sémillon, Syrah, Touriga and Viognier are mainly processed into variety varieties (varietal wines).
+The “Château Ste Michelle” is the largest and oldest winery in the state of Washington and is also the flagship of the company “Ste Michelle Wine Estates”.
+The vineyards in Washington cover a total of 1,400 hectares.
+The Canoe Ridge and Cold Creek vineyards in the Columbia Valley account for around 500 hectares.
+There Cabernet Sauvignon, Chardonnay, Chenin Blanc, Gewurztraminer, Malbec, Merlot, Petit Verdot, Pinot Noir, Riesling, Sauvignon Blanc, Sémillon, Syrah, Touriga and Viognier are mainly processed into varietals (varietal wines).
 The wide range of wines is marketed in the groups Tiers, Vineyards and Varietals.
-In addition, Late Harvest (late harvest) and Icewines (ice wines) are pressed.
-The new Columbia Crest winery near Paterson on the Columbia River was commissioned in 1983.
+Late Harvest and Icewines are also pressed.
+The new Columbia Crest winery near Paterson on the Columbia River went into operation in 1983.

 (2007) and Villa Mt.
 Eden (1986) in Napa Valley

 in California.
 There are also several partnerships.